Codgm/Codgm/README.md

 ## ✨ Fun Facts About Me

 - 🧠 I love studying algorithms.
-- 🚀 The type of person who quickly acquires new skills and puts them into practice as a project!
+- 🚀 I quickly acquire new skills and turn them into real-world projects!
-- 🌍 I am interested in AI, automation, and platform services by converging various tools.
+- 🌍 I’m passionate about AI, automation, and platform services.

 ---